A Race we must win

 A great gift idea for your employees and customers!
 As a corporate customer, you have the opportunity to purchase certificates in the design of your choice for your employees or customers.
 You donate the desired number of mangroves and we will send you individual certificates.
 We are happy to receive your inquiries.

-Based on the experience of 1.45 million planted mangroves, we are reforesting another million mangroves for Boris Herrmann’s team, which will grow together with the existing mangroves to form the Malizia Mangrove Park in Mati, Mindanao, Philippines.
-Of the million, almost 60,000 mangroves have already been planted (as of October 2020), and a further 100,000 are already growing in the tree nurseries, which give the fishing families additional income.
-All efforts are supported by the Philippine Environmental Protection Agency, as the importance of the mangroves has now been recognized.
-As a non-profit foundation, we are subject to an annual audit.
+Based on the experience of 1.45 million planted mangroves, Mama Earth Foundation is reforesting another million mangroves for the team of Boris Herrmann, which will eventually merge with the existing mangroves to form the Malizia Mangrove Park in Mati, Mindanao, Philippines.
+Until this goal is achieved, we keep growing new seedlings in our nurseries.
+The activities for Malizia Mangrove Park are designed to provide additional income to the local fishing families.
+All planting activities are supported by the Philippine Department of Environmental Protection (DENR), as the importance of mangroves has now been recognized.

-Ort: Guang Guang District, Mati, Mindanao, Philippines
+Location: Guang Guang (part of Bajuda Bay), Mati, Mindanao, Philippines

 The white areas show the newly surveyed areas, which together cover over 127 hectares.